 - Run a full-length rear gear cable from the shifter to the derailleur, protecting its internals from dirt and grime and maximising its life.

 - Many otherwise durable components come fitted with cheap, corrosion-prone bolts, so replace all such cheap and nasty fittings with rust-resistant marine-grade stainless steel bolts.

 - Get at least 3 spare spokes for the drive side of your rear wheel and Gaffa Tape them to a seatstay.

 These are delicate touches.
-A professional builder will include many more as part of the individual service you can expect – one of the many reasons you might choose to have a bike like this custom-assembled if you like the idea of a personalised build specification but lack the experience to put it together yourself.
+A professional builder will include many more as part of the individual service you can expect – one of the many reasons you might choose to have a bike like this custom-built by Richard at Oxford Bike Works if you like the idea of a personalised specification but lack the experience to put it together yourself.